 Lower Makefield Township has been increasing public recreation programming for the last four years.
 The public rates the quality of the programs as good to excellent.
-The Department offers three large

-Programs also focus on the needs of older adults and seniors, youth, and families.
+The Department offers three large community events annually, provides 156 recreation programs or classes, manages the LMT Seniors in partners with group leaders, provides pavilion and facility rentals, and collaborates the six community-based sports leagues and the Pennsbury School District.
+The Township offers several hundred program sessions in core areas of classes, camps, and facility rentals.
+These programs provide opportunities for all ages.
+Current programs emphasize camps, special events, sports, and fitness, which in past years accounted for nearly all program participation.
+Programs also focus on the needs of older adults and seniors. youth, and families.
 Participation in the Township's programs, classes, camps, community center, special events and the pool totals more than 15,000 participants annually.
 A participant is defined as a person in attendance at each program session or event.
 This may include the same individuals participating in more than one event, activity, or program.
 Based on professional program discussions in NRPA forums, it is estimated that this represents 20% of parks and recreation service with the other 80% coming from individuals in self-directed park, recreation facility, and trail use.

 The Township also provides indoor and outdoor facilities available by reservation to facilitate recreation opportunities organized by others.

 These rooms and pavilions serve more than 10,000 people each year.
 In addition, the Township provides sports fields and space leagues incluing: